Irrelon/ForerunnerDB/readme.md

 ## update
 ForerunnerDB runs an update rather than a replace against documents that match the query clause.
-You can think about ForerunnerDB's update operations as having been automatically wrapped in the MonogDB $set operator.
+You can think about ForerunnerDB's update operations as having been automatically wrapped in the MongoDB $set operator.

 # Development